Ahli/AhliObs-SC2-Mod/README.md

   - Workers Killed Notifications are now enabled when there are 2-4 players
   - Upgrade Notifications are enabled in games with 1-4 players
   - labels in Upgrade Notifications will resize to make their text fit
+  - added production tab to leaderpanel that can be used to display chrono boost near the unit icon
+  - moved default observed player from 14 to 15 (Hostile).
+This allows 14 player FFAs
+  - Upgrade Notifications' icon can now be clicked to select the facility researching it
   - added technical assistance for Observer Interfaces
     - saves the player slot number of each player to the PlayerId score
       - this assists observer interfaces in figuring out which Player Id is the left/right player in 1vs1 matches